 Accounts Receivable and Allowance for Uncollectible Accounts: The allowance for credit losses is a valuation account that is deducted from the trade receivables' amortized cost basis to present the net amount expected to be collected on the receivables.
 Trade receivables are charged off against the allowance when we believe the uncollectibility of a receivable balance is confirmed, and the expected recoveries do not exceed the aggregate of amounts previously charged-off and expected to be charged-off.
 Management continuously reviews and assesses the environment and its potential impact on the credit worthiness and collectability of our accounts receivable with customers most affected by tighter financial conditions.
-Our allowance for credit losses is presented in the allowance for uncollectible trade accounts and is immaterial at December 31, 2023 and 2022.
+Our allowance for credit losses is presented in the allowance for uncollectible trade accounts and is immaterial as of December 31, 2024 and 2023.
 The allowance for uncollectible trade accounts also includes estimated adjustments to revenue for items such as billing disputes.
-Our reserve for uncollectible accounts was approximately \$34.7 million and \$38.6 million as of December 31, 2023 and 2022, respectively.
+Our reserve for uncollectible accounts was approximately \$26.7 million and \$34.7 million as of December 31, 2024 and 2023, respectively.
 Receivables are written off once collection efforts have been exhausted.
 Recoveries of receivables previously charged off are recorded when received.

 Property and Equipment: Property and equipment are stated at cost.
-Depreciation of property and equipment is computed using the straight-line method at rates adequate to depreciate the cost of the applicable assets over their expected useful lives: building and improvements, up to 40 years; leasehold improvements, the shorter of useful life or lease term; computer equipment and software, up to 10 years; furniture and equipment, up to 10 years; and transportation equipment up to 16 years.
+Depreciation of property and equipment is computed using the straight-line method at rates adequate to depreciate the cost of the applicable assets over their expected useful lives: building and improvements, up to 40 years; leasehold improvements, the shorter of useful life or lease term; computer equipment and software, up to 10 years; furniture and equipment, up to 10 years; and transportation equipment up to 20 years.
 Direct costs related to internally developed software projects are capitalized and amortized over their expected useful life on a straight-line basis not to exceed 10 years.
 Interest is capitalized on qualifying assets under development for internal use.
 Maintenance and repairs are charged to operations as incurred and major improvements are capitalized.
 The cost of assets retired or otherwise disposed of and the accumulated depreciation thereon are removed from the accounts with any gain or loss realized upon sale or disposal charged or credited to operations.
-We review long-lived assets for impairment when events or changes in circumstances indicate the carrying amount of an asset may not be recoverable.
-In the event that the undiscounted future cash flows resulting from the use of the asset is less than the carrying amount, an impairment loss equal to the excess of the assets carrying amount over its fair value, less cost to dispose, is recorded.